BIOS1140/BIOS1140.github.io/assignment-09.Rmd

 #### 1. Working with trees {-}

 a) Draw a random tree with 23 taxa.
-Make it a radial tree, with an edge width of 1.5.
+Make it a radial (or "fan") tree, with an edge width of 1.5.
 It must be any colour other than black. _Tip: for naming the tree tips, check out the_ `letters` _object that is built into R_

 b) Extract the Proaves clade from the bird.orders dataset and plot it.
 Then, test whether ducks and geese (Anseriformes) and chickens and turkeys (Galliformes) are monophyletic. _Hint: Find out which node that represents the last common ancestor of the Proaves._